-When you say the word Australia, most people think sun and beaches but OMG it is so cold today and my mind, body and soul needs some serious comfort food.
+When you say the word Australia, most people think of sun and beaches but OMG it is so cold today and my mind, body and soul need some serious comfort food.
 Today's recipe is a variation of a recipe from Taste Magazine.
-It's super easy and fast and you'll most likely already have these ingredients around the home and if you don't you can easily substitute ingredients and still have a fabulous meal!
+This recipe is super easy and fast and most likely you already have these ingredients around the home but if you don't you can easily substitute ingredients and still have a fabulous meal!

-For a vegetarian option just leave off the bacon or chorizo and as this is quite a rich dish a light, crisp salad would compliment this dish really nicely
+For a vegetarian option just leave off the bacon or chorizo and as this is quite a rich dish a light, a crisp salad would complement this dish really nicely

 YOU WILL NEED

 1 onion diced